M. M. Thomas: Biography

 Thomas became known for his ecumenical work, first being on staff with the World Student Christian Federation in Geneva (1947-1953), then serving as a moderator of the Central committee of the World Council of Churches (1968-1975).
+He also served with the Christian Institute for the Study of Religion and Society from 1958 to 1975.

 In 1990 he was appointed as Governor of Nagaland, a state with a large number of Christians, but later resigned in 1992.

 He was conferred with the honorary doctorate degree by the University of Uppsala in 1978.
 He was living at Manjadi, Tiruvalla.
 He died on 3 December 1996 and was laid to rest at Tiruvalla, Kerala.